Protect Your Pipes from Freezing

 - Identify and tag your main shut-off valve: Be sure all members of your household know where the main water shut-off valve is located.
 This valve is typically located in the basement or laundry room of the home.
 Be prepared to turn the valve off should a water line burst.

 - Leaving homes unattended in winter: If you will be leaving your home vacant and unheated for an extended period of time in winter, you may also want to consider turning off your main shut-off valve, the water heater and draining the system by letting faucets run and flushing toilets and shutting off fixtures before leaving.
 Furnaces should be set no lower than 55 degrees if houses are left vacant for extended time in winter.
+In cases where you would need to have your water heater repaired before leaving your home vacant, you can hire the services of professionals like water heater repair Las Vegas.

 DURING FREEZING WEATHER: